bmwant/bmwlog-static/source/_drafts/invert-binary-tree-in-python.md

 Storing one variable (root node) is enough to represent a whole tree as the rest of nodes are linked together using pointers.

+Creating a tree manually is a hassle, so we need a function that generates arbitrary tree for us.
+We will provide number of levels as an argument and it will return a root node for the tree requested.
+Each node stores sequentually incremented value for better visual grasp, but you can also fill the tree with some random numbers.

 ```python
 from typing import Optional